Reasons for Jaw Bone Loss and Deterioration

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus) causes resorption of the bone that formerly helped keep the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperpneumatized sinus.

 This condition usually develops over several years and may result in insufficient bone from the placement of dental implants.
-Dr. Kawahara can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Dr. Kawahara and Dr. Yamamoto can perform a procedure called a “sinus lift” that can treat enlarged sinuses.

 • Schedule Appointment